 In this section we explain what asbestosis is, what the symptoms of asbestosis are and how it’s diagnosed.
 We also explain what people with asbestosis can do to reduce their symptoms.

 Asbestosis is a rare, long-term lung condition.
 It usually develops around 20-30 years after you have breathed in a considerable amount of asbestos dust in the course of your work.

 Symptoms of asbestosis

-If you breathe in asbestos fibres, they can get lodged inside your lungs and cause scarring.
-This scarring leads to your lungs shrinking and hardening.
-In turn, this results in you getting short of breath as your lungs cannot hold as much air as they used to.
-At first this may only happen after you’ve been physically active but it can eventually become a more constant problem.
-Other symptoms include:
+If you breathe in asbestos fibres, they can get lodged inside your lungs.
+This can cause scarring and thickening around your air sacs, meaning it’s more difficult for oxygen to reach the blood stream.
+This scarring leads to your lungs ‘shrinking’ and ‘hardening’.
+In turn, this results in you becoming short of breath as your lungs cannot hold as much air as they used to.
+At first this may only happen after you’ve been physically active, but it can eventually become a more constant problem.

 - fatigue or extreme tiredness

 - in more advanced cases, clubbed (swollen) fingertips.